Summary: A Treatise of Human Nature (page 4)

 , and I then repeat this idea once, twice, thrice, etc.

-this one, I find the compound idea of extension, arising from its repetition, always to augment, and become double, triple, quadruple, etc.
+, I find the compound idea of extension, arising from its repetition, always to augment, and become double, triple, quadruple, etc.

 5.